 Background

-Too often people with a disability don’t get the same standard of care for their diabetes as they would if they didn’t have their disability.
+Too often people with a disability don’t get the same standard of diabetes care as they would if they didn’t have their disability.
+They also find it harder to self care for their chronic disease.

 The National Disability Insurance Scheme (NDIS) funds capacity building strategies and resources to enable people with a disability to get the support required to care for their diabetes, like they would if they did not have their disability.